- 4 teaspoons butter

 - 1 teaspoon ground cinnamon

-In a large skillet, melt the butter over medium heat.
-Stir in the granulated sugar, then the chopped walnuts.
-Cook, stirring for 5 minutes, or until the sugar is melted and the nuts are starting to turn light brown.
+- In a large skillet, melt butter over medium heat.
+Stir in granulated sugar, then chopped walnuts.
+Cook, stirring for 5 minutes, or until sugar is melted and nuts are starting to turn light brown.
 Remove from heat and quickly transfer nuts onto waxed paper, separating the walnuts as much as possible.
 Sprinkle lightly with kosher salt.
 Set aside to cool.

-Peel the peaches and nectarines; cut into 1/2-inch slices.
+- Peel peaches and nectarines; cut into 1/2-inch slices.
 Cut larger pieces in half crosswise, if desired.
-Cut the plums into 1/2-inch slices.
+Cut plums into 1/2-inch slices.
 Place all three fruits in prepared baking dish and sprinkle lightly with lemon juice (you won’t need to use the entire half lemon).

-Place a scoop of ice cream in each of 6 to 8 bowls.
-Top with warm fruit; sprinkle candied walnuts over the top.
+- Place a scoop of ice cream in each of 6 to 8 bowls.
+Spoon warm fruit over top; sprinkle with candied walnuts.

-Make ahead: the candied walnuts can be made up to 2 days ahead and stored in a ziploc baggie at room temperature.
-The fruit can be cooked earlier in the day, covered and kept at room temperature.
+Make ahead: the candied walnuts can be made up to 2 days ahead and stored in a ziptop baggie at room temperature.
+The fruit can be cooked earlier in the day, cooled and refrigerated.
 Warm until bubbly in a 350-degree oven before serving.

 Note on wine: I find that an un-oaked and not too dry white wine works best in this recipe – e.g., a Sauvignon Blanc or Riesling.

 - Category: Desserts, easy entertaining